The 10 Best Christmas Horror Books to Read this Holiday Season

 If you enjoy a slice of horror with your holiday cheer, this collection of Christmas horror shorts will satisfy all your dark cravings during the holidays...and beyond.

 Terror One: Who is Santa really?
 Does something sinister lurk beneath the red suit and apple-cheeked visage?
 More importantly, what does Santa want for Christmas?

 Terror Two: It is said that every wish bears a cost...even a wish of good intent.
 What do Detective Talbot and his son, Mallory, stand to lose when the pair seek to right a wrong on Christmas Eve?

 Terror Three: Christmas can be a time for great joy...but also for heart-wrenching regret.
 Can the magic of Christmas Eve turn back the clock before time runs out for Morana and her family?

 Terror Four: Snow falls white and clean, seeming to purify the small town of Moon, Pennsylvania, but the woods behind Vaughn's home have taken on a sinister cast.
-The snow keeps falling in record-breaking depths, but does evil lay hidden beneath its seemingly innocent luster?
+The snow keeps falling in record-breaking depths, but does evil lay hidden beneath its seemingly-innocent luster?

-Terror Five: As his elves scurry to fill the toy orders for the busy season, unknown terror creeps toward the workshop intent on releasing an evil meant to cancel Santa's yearly deliveries forever.
+Terror Five: As his elves scurry to fill the toy orders for the busy season, an unknown terror creeps toward the workshop intent on releasing an evil meant to cancel Santa's yearly deliveries forever.